Counselling in person for young people 17-18 & adults in Chester, Cheshire.

 Rooms at both locations are comfortable and welcoming.

-For the Chester locations, there is plentiful free on-street parking.
+For the Hoole, Chester location, there is plentiful free on-street parking.
 Please note that the room is reached only by a staircase.

 I'm a certified online and telephone-trained counsellor, so you can trust that these sessions will be conducted securely and ethically.